brookshelley/brookshelley.github.com/movies.md

     Speaking of Batman – the second best modern Batman (Michael Keaton) also plays the Vulture in this movie.
 Go figure.
 Anyways, this was a fun romp.

+44. **Ingrid Goes West**

+    Everyone besides Dan is terrible in this movie, and Dan is hella co-dependent.
+This is a biting satire of the lives folks live in pursuit of Instagram perfection. #blessed #wow_millenials #the_other_olsen

 ## 2016

 1. **Nine Lives**